Frequently Asked Questions

 If I already have a Private Pilot License with a Single-Engine Land (SEL) rating, do I need a Sport Pilot License or any additional training to fly the A5?

 If you are already a Private Pilot holding a seaplane rating (SES), you will simply need to complete a brief ICON transition training course for the A5.
 If you are a Private Pilot or higher and do not hold a seaplane rating, you will need to complete transition training and a Proficiency Check to receive a logbook endorsement to operate the A5 in a water environment.

 Where is ICON headquartered?

 ICON Aircraft’s headquarters are in Vacaville, CA, 50 miles North of San Francisco.

 Where is the A5 produced?

-The A5 is painted and assembled at ICON’s production facility in Vacaville, CA. ICON builds the composite components of the A5 at its Mexico facility in Baja California.
+The A5 is completed and certified for flight at ICON’s Aircraft Completion Center in Vacaville, CA. ICON manufactures the composite components and assembles the A5 at its Mexico facility in Baja California.